CalyxOS/calyxos.org/pages/about/index.md

 <br />

-## Who is it for
+## Who is it for?

-CalyxOS is for you.
+CalyxOS is for you 😊.

 CalyxOS minimizes the tracking, surveillance, and spying done by phone manufacturers, mobile phone service providers, internet service providers, advertising companies, data miners, and malicious hackers.
 The operating system is designed to ensure maximum usability and flexibility, so that you have an array of choices available to ensure your privacy and security.